11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 A fun, readily accessible way to enjoy the terrarium craft is to experiment with tiny terrariums.

 Just how small can you go, you ask?
-As small as possible!
+As small as you like!

-Although a tiny terrarium sacrifices volume and some detail, they can be created much quicker and are easy to fit inside the nooks and crannies of your mantelpieces or worktops.
+Although a tiny terrarium sacrifices volume and some detail, they can be created much quicker and easily fit inside the nooks and crannies of your mantelpieces or worktops.

 2. Moss Terrarium – AKA Mossarium